arclicious/tar-tool/README.md

 # Requirements:

 * Python 3.6 or newer.
-* The latest version of the Tar package to be installed on your Linux box.
+* The latest version of the Tar package to be installed on target Linux box.
 * The figlet package to be installed.

 # Installation guide